northern-latitudes/northern-latitudes.github.io/about.md

 permalink: /about/
 ---

-<p class="lead">Northern Latitudes—leadership of the five LCCs within Alaska and Northern Canada
+<p class="lead">Northern Latitudes - leadership of the five LCCs within Alaska and Northern Canada
-and LCC and the Alaska Climate Science Center staff—represents shared conservation priorities of hundreds of organizations: federal and state agencies, non-governmental organizations, and Tribes/First Nations across nearly 40 million square kilometers of vast and largely intact landscapes of Alaska and Northwest Canada.</p>
+and LCC and the Alaska Climate Science Center staff - represents shared conservation priorities of hundreds of organizations: federal and state agencies, non-governmental organizations, and Tribes/First Nations across nearly 40 million square kilometers of vast and largely intact landscapes of Alaska and Northwest Canada.</p>

-These social-ecological systems support unique natural and cultural resources that are valued by the public.
+These social - ecological systems support unique natural and cultural resources that are valued by the public.
 The tundra, boreal forest, mountain ranges and marine environments are home to millions of migratory birds, hundreds of thousands of caribou, some of the world’s largest salmon runs, and many of the planet’s marine mammals.